Iguana2024/devops-2024/README.md

 2. **private_keys**
    Directory for storing private SSH keys.
 It is crucial to secure this directory using appropriate permissions and security measures.

-### Preset
-You need to create directory private_keys manually and set you generated private key there.